jptakeo/WorldCup2026/src/README.md

 - Keep generated CSV/JSON/HTML outputs out of source modules.
 - Preserve the English team names used by models and use the mappings in `constants.py` for Portuguese display names.
+- Use English for Python identifiers.
+Portuguese labels, output filenames, and website-facing paths should remain unchanged unless the static site is updated at the same time.
 - When adding a new tournament phase, update the constants, simulator, export code, and website CSV expectations together.